rslosh/synthid-chrome_extension/PRIVACY.md

 # Privacy Policy for "Is This Image Real?"

-**Last updated:** November 2024
+**Last updated:** November 2025

 ## Overview

 "Is This Image Real?" is a Chrome extension that helps users check if an image was created by AI using Google's SynthID technology.
-We are committed to protecting your privacy.

 ## Data Collection